ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 ## Helpers

-In NDX Tech you can create toggles, text fields, number sliders, timers and counters.
+In NDX IoT Platform you can create toggles, text fields, number sliders, timers and counters.
 Also known as `Helpers`.
 Where should they be placed?

 ### Stats